sofiandr/Splines-Project/README.md

 There are comments inside each script about explaing how the computation method is being used and about parameters/ comments that need to be changed if you want to plot something else.

+Note: the Rep also contains the hyp .m files for each mouse with the information of the sessions

 # Figure 1
 ## hypnograms.m